danielma/unsplash-react/README.md

 The `ExternalLocationUploader` downloads the selected unsplash photo, and then executes a `POST` request to `uploadUrl`.
 It then calls `this.props.onFinishedUploading` with the `Promise<Response>` of that request.

 The key example usage for this is direct to S3 upload.
 You can provide and `uploadUrl`, and after the photo is uploaded, you can save the bucket URL on your server.

+### `InsertIntoApplicationUploader`

+The `InsertIntoApplicationUploader` calls `onFinishedUploading` with the URL of the photo to download.
+This can be used to insert the photo directly into your application.

 ## Contributions welcome! :smile: